Aguero draws level with Henry as top overseas goalscorer in Premier League history | Goal.com

 Wayne Rooney, another former United man, has 208, while Alan Shearer is top of the charts, banging in 260 in for Blackburn Rovers and Newcastle United.

-Rooney will harbour a desire that he can add to his tally as he’s currently a player-coach for Derby County in the Championship, hoping to mastermind a return to the top table.
+Rooney will harbour a desire that he can add to his tally as he is currently a player-coach for Derby County in the Championship, hoping to mastermind a return to the top table.

-Aguero is City’s top scorer in all competitions with his 247 80 more than his nearest rival Tony Book, who scored his in the 1930’s and ‘40’s.
+Aguero is City’s top scorer in all competitions with his totaly of 247 tallying 80 more than his nearest rival Tony Book, who scored his goals in the 1930’s and ‘40’s.

-In addition to scoring the most for the club he also scored arguably the most famous.
+In addition to scoring the most goals for the club, Aguero also scored arguably the most famous.

-His goal against QPR deep into injury time in the final game of the 2011-12 season, his first with the club secured the club’s first top-flight title since the 1967-68 campaign.
+His goal against QPR deep into injury time in the final game of the 2011-12 season secured the club’s first top-flight title since the 1967-68 campaign.